 Creating a safe, supportive environment for social and emotional learning (SEL) has been, and remains, a high priority for CASEL.
 It is inherent in our focus on integrating SEL into all aspects of school and district practice through a systemic approach.

 The environment for learning has become particularly important to educators at a time when young people are experiencing unusual degrees of stress throughout our society.
-Whether it be the horror of the Las Vegas shootings, the anxiety many children feel about the threat to their families’ through the proposed changes in the Deferred Action for Childhood Arrivals program (DACA), or the violence in Charlottesville, children are deeply affected by these societal pressures.
+Whether it be the horror of school shootings, the anxiety many children feel about the threat to their families’ through the proposed changes in the Deferred Action for Childhood Arrivals program (DACA), or violence, children are deeply affected by these societal pressures.

 We hope all our partners, colleagues, and collaborators, including the families and communities whose support is essential to successful schools, will be part of a renewed effort to bridge the gaps in respect and human relationships in today’s world, including peaceful ways to resolve conflicts.
 We hope you will continually emphasize the importance of accepting and understanding others, recognizing and celebrating individual and cultural differences, and engaging in civil, tolerant dialog even when there’s disagreement about specific policies.

 For excellent resources on how to teach social and emotional learning and embed it in the culture of your school, we recommend the numerous highly rated SEL programs reviewed and described in our CASEL Guides for both the preschool/elementary level and the secondary level.

 We also highly recommend the work of our colleagues in the SEL field, which we share below.

 Resources from Our Colleagues and Collaborators